MiguelCastillo/bit-loader/README.md

 console.log(result);
 ```

 But that's just the first building block in the puzzle.
-As we will see later, when you call `load` or `import`, then you are start to see more relevant capabilities of module loading.
+As we will see later, when you call `load` or `import` is when you are start to see more relevant capabilities of module loading.

 [bit imports](https://github.com/MiguelCastillo/bit-imports) implements the `fetch` interface, which is a good reference implementation to see a fully functional module loader implementaion leveraging bit loader capabilities.